megvii-research/tf-tutorials/06-isp/Homework6.md

 1. Train your model for different sub-sampling ratio.
 You may need to change the hyper-parameter of the baseline project, apply augmentation or change the model in order to obtain higher PSNR. **_Choose the best configuration and submit your code in q2.diff._**

  #### 2.2 Other instructions
-The training and testing datasets are available at [here](http://vllab.ucmerced.edu/wlai24/LapSRN/).
+The training and testing datasets are available at [here](http://vllab.ucmerced.edu/wlai24/LapSRN/) and [here](https://github.com/jbhuang0604/SelfExSR).
 The model in the baseline project is trained with Train91 and tested on Set14.
 You can add other training datasets(e.g. General100) and test your model with multiple testsets.

 ### 3. Demosaicing